gwencitaaa/portfolio/README.md

 ![Social media use around the world graphic](images/Day&#32;5/images/Social&#32;media&#32;use.png)

-Smart phones and faster internet speeds have meant constantly growing demand for data (see Table 1).
+Faster internet speeds have meant constantly growing demand for data (see Table 1).

 Table 1.
 Growth in data use over time
 ![Mobile phone data use growth](images/Day&#32;5/images/DataGrowth.png)

 Today, the connectivity of the early internet is being extended further with the Internet of Things, AI and big data.
+This period is known as Industry 4.0.

 ![Industry 4.0 graphic](images/Day&#32;5/images/Industry4.0.png)

-Word count: 155 words excluding citations
+    Word count: 150 words excluding citations

 *References*